x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 ![Choose TLS to encrypt email from partner organization](../../media/0de0e09c-8420-419f-87fc-cf66f10098ec.png)

-When you choose these settings, all email from your partner organization's domain, ContosoBank.com, must be encrypted using TLS.
+When you choose these settings, all emails from your partner organization's domain, ContosoBank.com, must be encrypted using TLS.
 Any mail that is not encrypted will be rejected.

 ### Example 2: Require that email sent from your partner organization domain ContosoBank.com is encrypted and uses their domain certificate
 <a name="example1"> </a>

-To do this, use all the settings shown in Example 1.
-Also, add the certificate domain name that your partner organization uses to connect with Microsoft 365 or Office 365.
-Use this option during setup:
+1. To do this in the New EAC, use all the settings shown in Example 1.

+2. Add the certificate domain name that your partner organization uses to connect with Microsoft 365 or Office 365, as shown in the screenshot below.
-**In New EAC**

 :::image type="content" source="../../media/encryption-using-certificate-new-eac.png" alt-text="The screen on which encryption is done using the domain certificate name":::

-**In Classic EAC**
+1. To do this in the New EAC, use all the settings shown in Example 1.

+2. Add the certificate domain name that your partner organization uses to connect with Microsoft 365 or Office 365, as shown in the screenshot below.

 ![Enter your partner organization certificate name](../../media/46229d66-dcfd-4e3d-bc12-9f53a5572f81.png)

 When you set these restrictions, all mail from your partner organization domain must be encrypted using TLS, and sent from a server with the certificate name you specify.
 Any email that does not meet these conditions will be rejected.

-### Example 3: Require that all email is sent from a specific IP address range
+### Example 3: Require that all emails are sent from a specific IP address range
 <a name="Example3"> </a>

 This email could be from a partner organization, such as ContosoBank.com, or from your on-premises environment.
-For instance, the MX record for your domain, contoso.com, points to on-premises, and you want all email sent to contoso.com to come from your on-premises IP addresses only.
-This helps prevent spoofing and makes sure your compliance policies can be enforced for all messages.
+For instance, the MX record for your domain, contoso.com, points to on-premises, and you want all emails being sent to contoso.com to come from your on-premises IP addresses only.
+This helps prevent spoofing and ensures your compliance policies can be enforced for all messages.

 To do this, specify your partner organization domain name to identify mail from that partner, and then restrict the IP addresses that you accept mail from.
-Using an IP address makes the connector more specific because it identifies a single address or an address range that your partner organization sends mail from.
-Enter your partner domain as described in Example 1, then use this option during setup:
+Using an IP address makes the connector more specific because it identifies a single address or an address range that your partner organization sends mails from.

-**In New EAC**
+In the New EAC, the procedure is as described below:

+1. Enter your partner domain as described in Example 1.
+2. Use the options as shown in the screenshot below.

 :::image type="content" source="../../media/receive-email-from-specific-ip-address.png" alt-text="The screen on which email source IP address is set":::

-**In Classic EAC**
+In the Classic EAC, the procedure is as described below:\

+1. Enter your partner domain as described in Example 1.
+2. Use the options as shown in the screenshot below.

 ![Enter your partner organization's IP address range](../../media/3a6896f0-3a60-4ef7-91e1-7cf7f24a8bc4.png)

-When you set these restrictions, all email sent from your partner organization domain, ContosoBank.com, or from your on-premises environment must be sent from the IP address or an address range you specify.
+When you set these restrictions, all emails that are sent from your partner organization domain, ContosoBank.com, or from your on-premises environment will be from the IP address or an address range you specify.
 Any mail that does not meet these conditions will be rejected.

 ### Example 4: Require that all email sent to your organization from the internet is sent from a specific IP address (third-party email service scenario)
 <a name="Example3"> </a>

 Mail flow from a third-party email service to Microsoft 365 or Office 365 works without a connector.
-However, in this scenario you can optionally use a connector to restrict all mail delivery to your organization.
+However, in this scenario, you can optionally use a connector to restrict all mail delivery to your organization.
 If you use the settings described in this example, they will apply to *all email sent to your organization*.
-When all email sent to your organization comes from a single third-party email service, you can optionally use a connector to restrict all mail delivery; only mail sent from a single IP address or address range will be delivered.
+When all emails sent to your organization comes from a single third-party email service, you can optionally use a connector to restrict all mail delivery; only mail sent from a single IP address or address range will be delivered.

 > [!NOTE]
-> Make sure you identify the full range of IP addresses that your third-party email service sends mail from.
-If you miss an IP address, or if one gets added without your knowledge, some mail will not be delivered to your organization.
+> Ensure you identify the full range of IP addresses that your third-party email service sends mail from.
+If you miss an IP address, or if one gets added without your knowledge, some mails will not be delivered to your organization.

-To restrict all mail sent to your organization from a specific IP address or address range, use the options during setup as shown in the following screenshots, for New EAC and Classic EAC, respectively:
+In the New EAC, to restrict all mails sent to your organization from a specific IP address or address range, use the options during setup as shown in the following screenshots:

-**In New EAC**

 :::image type="content" source="../../media/connector-partner-to-365-encryption-tls.png" alt-text="The screen on which the sender's domain name is configured to be used":::